Dory-Hadad/Dory-Hadad/README.md

 I’m a third-year ⚡**electrical**💡 engineering student
 🕹️ I mostly do firmware and microcontroller-related programs
 🌱 I’m currently learning how to use git correctly
-📫 Here is my email :
+📫 Here is my personnal email :
 - dory_hadad@hotmail.com

 # Cool projets I'm working on

 ### Geodar's Explor 1.5 (soon 2.0 😄)
 My contributions:
-- Some parts of the firmware
+- Parts of the firmware
-- Some parts of the PI to Xiao programming (and vice-versa)
+- Parts of the PI to ESP32 programming (and vice-versa)
 ### Automated plant watering system
 - Still in the works!
 - Using a Xiao RP2040
 - Have to figure out a water pump
+### Matlab scripts for signal and image deconstruction and filtering
+- Fourier, Radon, discretization and Laplace transform
+- Especially leaning towards medical imagery: CT-scanning and mammography
 <!--
 this is a comment
 >